-For 2017, there are 274 quality measures available.
-For full participation in 2017, you're expected to:
+For 2018, there are 275 quality measures available.
+To participate in 2018, you are expected to:

 - Submit six quality measures; one of them is required to be an outcome measure, if available.
-If an outcome measure is not available, then you have to submit a high priority measure.
-You or your group would also have to meet the data completeness requirement (50% or more of denominator eligible encounters) for each measure submitted; or - Submit a complete specialty measure set.
-All of the measures in a specialty set will be assessed when less than 50% of denominator eligible instances are submitted.
+If an outcome measure is not available, then you must submit a high priority measure.
+You or your group would also have to meet the data completeness requirement (60% or more of denominator eligible encounters) for each measure submitted; or - Submit a complete specialty measure set.

-If you or your group submits data on less than six measures, the EMA process:
+If you or your group don't meet the requirements above, the EMA process:

-- Uses a clinical relations test to see if you could or couldn't have submitted more measures, including outcome and high priority measures. - Adjusts the scoring to accurately reflect how the clinical relations test affected your or your group's performance.
+- Determines whether you could have submitted more measures, including outcome and high priority measures. - Adjusts the scoring to reflect the number of available measures.